path = untar_data(URLs.PETS)

 bn = BN_Folder()

-new_model = bn.fold(learn.model)The batch norm layers have been replaced by an Identity layer, and the weights of the convolutions have been modified accordingly.
+new_model = bn.fold(learn.model)The batch norm layers have been replaced by Identity layers, and the convolution weights have been modified to incorporate the batch norm transformation.

 new_modelResNet(